POOL RULES & REGULATIONS:

 Swim Team Registered Chaperone:

-A Swim Team Registered Chaperone is an adult who transports a Swim Team Member to/from a Swim Team practice and monitors the children during the practice.
+A Swim Team Registered Chaperone is an adult chaperone who transports a Swim Team Member under the age of 12 years old to/from a Swim Team practice and monitors the children during the practice.
 Members who have children participating on the Swim Team and require a Swim Team Registered Chaperone are required to pre-register their Swim Team Registered Chaperone with the Swim Team.

 To gain entry to the Pool Area the Swim Team Member and the Registered Chaperone are to sign in with the guard on duty, and if the Registered Chaperone is on the Swim Team Registered Chaperone list, the Chaperone will be admitted free of charge to observe the Swim Team practice up to 15 minutes before and after the practice.
-The Swim Team Registered Chaperone free access to the pool area is solely to accommodate transport of children to Swim Team practice.
+The Swim Team Registered Chaperone free access to the pool area is solely to accommodate transport of children under the age of 12 years old to Swim Team practice.
 Members who have Swim Team Registered Chaperones are required to advise the Chaperone of the Kellogg Club Pool Rules and Regulations.

 Group and private lessons are available.
 The Club will provide free swim lessons to member children one to four years old, based on sign-ups and availability.
 Private lessons are available.

-Each class consists of Fifteen 30 minute lessons.
+Each class consists of one 30 minute lesson.

-The 1-2 year old sessions will be a Mommy or Daddy and Me Type Class
+The 1-2 year old sessions will be a Mommy (or Daddy) and Me Class

 The 3-4 year olds might need a parent in the beginning